Azure/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

 ### Returning Any from function

-- In some cases, mypy would complaint about returning Any from function declared to return "bool" for example
+- In some cases, mypy will complain about returning Any from a function with a return declaration of bool, for example

 ```python
 # for example